Peggy, my younger sister, wept bitterly on her first day of school.

 On the road, again . . . and again

 Then there were the endless hours she spent in her car.
 In fact, it seemed she lived in her car.
 Because of our stair-step ages, she organized carpools to preschool, kindergarten, grammar school, and junior high school.

 Mom somehow worked Martha into the timetable for her first year of high school.
 (Mercifully, my sister drove her own car after her 16th birthday.)
 Martha ordered the younger urchins to lie on the floorboards so we would not embarrass her as the car rounded the corner of the parking lot.
 Mom did not question; she just sailed on with cowering passengers.
 For all I know, Martha may have asked Mom to hunch down, too, at the drop-off point.

-Stoked by Coca-Cola, Mom scooted us to ballroom, tap dancing, ballet, jazz, art, and piano lessons as well as endless cheerleader practices.
+At the height of her carpooling career, Mom lived three hours a day in her car.
+Stoked by Coca-Cola, she scooted us to ballroom, tap dancing, ballet, jazz, art, and piano lessons as well as endless cheerleader practices.
 At one point, she squeezed my father into the action.
 Once a week on the way to work, he dropped off Mary and me at the piano teacher’s house at 6:30 a.m. for back-to-back lessons.
 How Mom talked that woman into a sunrise gig mystified me.
 Promptly at 7:30 a.m., she raced by and stopped long enough to throw us in the car to make the 8:00 a.m. bell at the junior high.